 Muhibbah - a Malaysian word meaning unity among nations - best describes this international, intercultural group that is by no means confined to international students.
 Diverse populations of students who represent just about every continent in the world come together to create eclectic dinners, cultural evenings and other activities to promote cultural awareness.
 Muhhibah seeks to build connections with other universities and colleges to co-sponsor activities.
 Click here for more information.

-Orchesis is a modern dance ensemble for any student interested and/or skilled in technique and creative interpretation.
+Orchesis is a dance ensemble for any student interested and/or skilled in technique and creative interpretation.
 All students are welcome to participate.
 Orchesis focuses on perfection of performance and technique, as well as fun.
 Activities include a concert each semester showing what the students have accomplished.
 Click here for more information.

 The Psychology Club assists students in exploring psychology-related careers and to work toward ending the negative stigma associated with mental illness.
 We hold field trips to different psychological organizations to get a feel for the work being done.
 Examples include Brook Lane and Franklin County’s Therapeutic Riding Center.
 Click here for more information.